happypandax/happypandax.github.io/_sources/install.rst.txt

 Note that these environment variables are pre-defined by the image inside docker.
 This means you can't just define new variables from outside and expect the docker instance to see them.

 Notice that the postgres host is the name of the database service as defined in ``docker-compose.yml`` to be named ``db``.
+And the port is set to ``5432`` because that's the port postgres listens on *inside the container*, but to access it from outside docker, you will need to use ``7005`` or whatever was defined.

 This config does a few things.
 It sets HPX to use the dockerized postgres service and also puts the content folder under watch so that new items in it will be added to HPX automatically.